w3c/wai-cognitive/content/index.md

 This page introduces:
 * accessibility for people with cognitive and learning disabilities ("cognitive accessibility")
 * existing standards from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)
-* additional guidance beyond the standards
+* informative guidance beyond the standards
 * on-going work on cognitive accessibility support at W3C WAI

 Quick link to informative guidance: